 Partner and Chair of Employment & Executive Compensation

-Laura Friedel is a partner and chair of the firm's Labor & Employment Group.
+Laura Friedel is a partner and chair of the firm’s Employment & Executive Compensation Group.
 She helps businesses maximize their most important and often trickiest asset – their employees.
-Laura works with companies to develop employment documents, policies and practices that improve employee relations while protecting the company's investment in its people and minimizing legal risk.
+Laura works with companies to develop employment documents, policies and practices that improve employee relations while protecting the company’s investment in its people and minimizing legal risk.
 When disputes arise, Laura works closely with clients to determine their business goals relating to the claim and then targets the litigation, arbitration or settlement discussions to meet those goals.
 And when a union is involved (or is seeking to insert itself), Laura helps companies understand and meet their obligations under labor laws while still adhering to their larger business goals.

 Laura is currently the chair of LP’s Women’s Initiative (LPW).
 She focuses on supporting the firm’s women in reaching personal and professional goals and building relationships, while serving as a resource to firm attorneys on gender-related issues and a champion for diversity as an essential component of exceptional client service.

 Counseling and other day-to-day representation:

 The best way to avoid litigation (or be in the best position should it arise) is to develop and implement strong employment practices.
 Best practices, however, are not one size fits all.
 Laura works with companies of all sizes to develop employment policies and practices, prepare employee-related documents and respond to particular questions and situations, all with an eye toward improving employee relations, minimizing risk, and effectively operating the business.
 Laura assists companies in drafting and negotiating employment and severance agreements, agreements with temporary staffing agencies, confidentiality agreements, and non-solicitation and non-competition agreements.